ZakuroSoda/2022MYE-LSci-Notes/README.md

 ## 3. Nutrition in Plants

 Quick Note: The *duration* of light mainly affects the initation of flowering.
 Long-Day Plants such as wheats and oats only bloom when the duration of light they receive is more than 12 hours or the critical period.
 Short-Day Plants such as tobacco, soybeans and chrysanthemum only bloom when the duration of light they receive is less than 12 hours or the critical period.
-There are also day-neutral plants like tomatoes, maize (corn), cucumbers, sunflowers and some strawberries which form flowers regardless of day length
+There are also day-neutral plants like tomatoes, maize (corn), cucumbers, sunflowers and some strawberries which form flowers regardless of day length.

+Quick Note: Three aspects of light - Quality (Wavelength), Intensity (Brightness), Duration (Photoperiod).

+Quick Note: In the lab, the reason why magenta lights are usually used is because red and blue is best utilised by plants for photosynthesis.
+Green is least-utilised because most of it is reflected (That is why the leaves look green).

 | Germination [Seed]                                      | Condition   | Growth [Plant]                                          |
 |---------------------------------------------------------|-------------|---------------------------------------------------------|